PadmanabhanSaravanan/windbg_Intro/README.md

     > lm
         executable modules will be loaded.

     > if the dump is collected by the WER or the Windows Error Reporting, it is guaranteed to be a second chance exception

     > !analyze -v
         -it give the analyze of the dump.
-        -there is a default exception handler in this particular function actually,that is the one which is launching the WER. look into stack_text you can see the handler(ntdll!_RtlUserThreadStart+0x1b)
+        -there is a default exception handler in this particular function actually, that is the one which is launching the WER. look into stack_text you can see the handler(ntdll!_RtlUserThreadStart+0x1b)

-    > .ecxr
-        I got into the exception context

     > stack_command(~0s; .ecxr ; kb)
         stack command from !analyze -v